vipul2802/o365hq.com/content/services/Office 365 Tenant-to-Tenant Cutover Email Migration.md

 3. All necessary Transport rules are created and working
 4. Mail can be sent and received using Exchange Online
 5. Exchange Online Protection is configured and working
-6. No incoming message loss during the migration process